Animalfox/JS-DuplicateCount/README.md

 ## Run Application

-Open console from project folder and enter command to start:
+Open console from project folder and enter this command to start
 ```
 npm run dev
 ```